 The Higher National Certificate (HNC) has been running at The National Piping Centre since January 2016 and it is planned to introduce the Higher National Diploma (HND) in September 2021, subject to SQA approval.
 The course content for the HND is still being finalised, but the team have put together this list of FAQs to help you decide if the HND Music - Piping is for you.
+This course is open to all ages of student who meet the audition and qualification criteria, from school leavers to those looking to change career later in life.
 The next intake of Higher National students will begin on Monday 6th September 2021.